 Your school has been left a million pounds in the will of an ex- pupil.
 What model of investment and spending would you use in order to ensure the best return on the money?

 Chris is enjoying a swim but needs to get back for lunch.
 If she can swim at 3 m/s and run at 7m/sec, how far along the bank should she land in order to get back as quickly as possible?

 An observer is on top of a lighthouse.
 How far from the foot of the lighthouse is the horizon that the observer can see?

 All CD Heaven stores were given the same number of a popular CD to sell for £24.
 In their two week sale each store reduces the price of the CD by 25% ...
 How many CDs did the store sell at. . . .

-If a sum invested gains 10% each year how long before it has
+If a sum invested gains 10% each year how long before it has doubled its value?

 If it takes four men one day to build a wall, how long does it take 60,000 men to build a similar wall?